Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Severe, increasing swelling or a tender lump that changes quickly

-Prevention for a future birth: what the evidence shows
+Prevention for a future birth

 Perineal massage during pregnancy